Lendable/composer-license-checker/README.md

 ## Usage

-Create a configuration file in your project root, `.allowed-licenses.php` (or you can use the the option `-a / --allow-file` to specify the location of the configuration).
+Create a configuration file in your project root, `.allowed-licenses.php` (or you can use the option `-a / --allow-file` to specify the location of the configuration).

 ```php
 <?php